-If the results of an April 2018 Office of Inspector (OIG) audit are any indication, claims for telehealth services are about to receive much closer attention by payers.
+If the results of an April 2018 Office of Inspector (OIG) audit are any indication, claims for telehealth services are about to receive closer attention.
 Physicians and staff can best prepare for a potential claims review through awareness and education.

 Rising Claims Raise Payer Interest

 A total of $17.6 million in telehealth claims were paid by Medicare in 2015 — a huge increase from the $61,302 Medicare paid for such services in 2001.
 Interested by the increasing number of claims, the OIG conducted an audit of professional telehealth services.
 The audit was limited to claims without a facility claim to match the professional claim filed for telehealth services rendered.

 In 2015, Medicare paid 191,118 distant-site telehealth claims, totaling $13.8 million, for which there was no facility claim filed for the same date of service.
 A sample of claims was chosen from this population and examined to determine whether payment was made and warranted.
 Errors were identified in almost two-thirds of the 100-claim sample:

 - 31 claims did not meet service requirements.

 - 24 claims were performed at non-rural sites.

 - Seven claims were provided by ineligible providers.

 - Three claims were provided at unauthorized originating sites.